 Abnormal wear and unilateral wear of die

-When you observe the upper part of the lower die, you can usually see the stepping marks in both horizontal and vertical directions.
+When examining the top portion of the lower die, it is common to observe stepping marks in both the horizontal and vertical directions.

-This die has only abnormal wear on the long side, and the wear of the upper and lower dies is the same.
+In this instance, the die only exhibits abnormal wear on its long side, and the wear on both the upper and lower dies is uniform.

-The lateral stepping is the cause of the interference between the upper and lower dies, and the stepping trace is shown in Fig. 7.
+The lateral stepping is the source of interference between the upper and lower dies, and the stepping trace is illustrated in Fig. 7.

-Generally, you can see the stepping traces in both horizontal and vertical directions.
+As a general rule, one can observe stepping traces in both the horizontal and vertical directions.

 Fig. 7 step punch marks

-The waste is less than the width of the die, and the direction of the burr is not exactly the same (if one side is different from the other side), which can be proved to be transverse step punching.
+The waste material is narrower than the width of the die, and the direction of the burr is not exactly the same on each side, indicating that it was caused by transverse step punching.